Aniket-Kumar-Paul/VITISH-KAVACH-HACKATHON/README.md

  - KVH-005

  ## Our Understanding
- - A custom model for Indian number plate recognition would be tailored specifically to the unique characteristics of Indian number plates, such as the fonts, sizes, and colors used on them.
-This would result in a more accurate and efficient model compared to using a generic OCR model.
-By fine-tuning the pre-trained CNN architecture specifically for Indian number plate recognition, the model can achieve higher accuracy compared to a generic OCR model.
-For the Face Recognition System, instead of going with the classical approaches such as “dlib”, we implement models which use Contrastive Learning methodologies using Siamese Networks.
+ -A custom model for Indian number plate recognition would be tailored specifically to the unique characteristics of Indian number plates, such as the fonts, sizes, and colors used on them.
+- This would result in a more accurate and efficient model compared to using a generic OCR model.
+- By fine-tuning the pre-trained CNN architecture specifically for Indian number plate recognition, the model can achieve higher accuracy compared to a generic OCR model.
+- For the Face Recognition System, instead of going with the classical approaches such as “dlib”, we implement models which use Contrastive Learning methodologies using Siamese Networks.
-We experiment various encoders to get best representations as possible.
-We typically experimented with ResNet101, ResNeXt50_32x4d, ConvNeXt, Swin and ViT.
+- We experiment various encoders to get best representations as possible.
+- We typically experimented with ResNet101, ResNeXt50_32x4d, ConvNeXt, Swin and ViT.
-We use the concepts used in FaceTransformers paper to get proper embedding of the faces
+- We use the concepts used in FaceTransformers paper to get proper embedding of the faces

  ## Prototype
  - It is divided into three modules